AP Top 25 Takeaways: A playoff without 'Bama? Very possible - News 12 Now

 —

 1. A College Football Playoff without No. 1 Alabama?
 Very possible, even likely.
-At 11-1 and with no chance to win a conference championship after losing to No. 6 Auburn , Alabama is going to need help.
+At 11-1 and with no chance to win a conference championship after losing to No. 6 Auburn , Alabama is going to need help to make it four straight playoff appearances.

 2. The Tide always does well with the eye test, but the resume is light compared to what Ohio State did to reach the playoff without playing in its conference title game last season.
 Those Buckeyes reached selection Sunday with three wins against top-10 teams, two on the road.
 Alabama’s best victories will be against LSU and Mississippi State.